jnehrenworth/small-corpora-scd/README.md

 ```

 ### Downsample
-Use the `downsample.py` script to create downsampled corpora of the desired token amount.
+Use the `downsample.py` script to create downsampled corpora with a desired token amount.
 You can either overwrite the downsampled corpora we've provided, or give your own output directory.
 Example usage:

 ```console
 user@small-corpora-scd% python downsample.py <language> -t <target_tokens> -w <path/to/out_dir>
 ```

-In brief, you probably want to do run this command for each `<language>` in "english", "german", and "swedish".
+You probably want to run this command for each `<language>` in "english", "german", and "swedish".
 This will create a downsampled dataset in `<path/to/out_dir>` for the selected language where each corpus has about `<target>` number of words.

 See `python downsample.py -h` for more information about output directory structure and usage.

 ### Evaluate
-Once you've created your own downsampled dataset, you can use `evaluate.py` to determine Spearman's $\rho$ for the models in `models/`.
+Once you've created your own downsampled dataset, you can use `evaluate.py` to determine Spearman's $\rho$ for each model in `models/`.
 The script by default reads from `data/downsampled`, but that can be overridden if you've placed your dataset in another directory.
 Example usage:

 ```console
 user@small-corpora-scd% python evaluate.py <path/to/read_dir>
 ```

 Where `<path/to/read_dir>` is the path you've input to the `downsample.py` program.
 This script will train and evaluate each model's performance in `models/` on the corpora in `<path/to/read_dir>`.
-See `python evaluate.py -h` for more information about this script.  **Note, due to the stochastic nature of  in the models, performance will vary run to run.**  You will not get the exact same metrics we report in our paper with a single run of `evaluate.py`.
+See `python evaluate.py -h` for more information about this script.  **Note: due to the stochastic nature of the models performance will vary run to run.**  You will not get the exact same metrics we report in our paper with a single run of `evaluate.py`.

 ### Experiments
 The file `experiments.py` was what we used to determine the results of sections 5.1, 5.2, and 5.3 in our paper.
 As with every other file in this directory, before `experiments.py` is used the [SemEval 2020-Task 1](https://www.ims.uni-stuttgart.de/en/research/resources/corpora/sem-eval-ulscd/) and [Annotated Word Uses](https://www.ims.uni-stuttgart.de/data/wugs) corpora must be downloaded and all relevant requirements must be installed (see [Install](#install) for more information).
 Run our experiments using `python experiments.py`.